scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 Scala is compiled to a platform-independent format called **JVM bytecode** and stored in `.class` files.
 These class files are collated in JAR files for distribution.

 When some code depends on a library, its compiled bytecode references the library's bytecode.
-The library's bytecode is referenced by its class/method signatures and loaded lazily by the the JVM classloader during runtime.
+The library's bytecode is referenced by its class/method signatures and loaded lazily by the JVM classloader during runtime.
 If a class or method matching the signature is not found, an exception is thrown.

 As a result of this execution model:

-* We need to provide the JARs of every library used in our dependency tree when starting an application, since the library's bytecode is only referenced -- not merged into its user's bytecode
+* We need to provide the JARs of every library used in our dependency tree when starting an application since the library's bytecode is only referenced, not merged into its user's bytecode
 * A missing class/method problem may only surface after the application has been running for a while, due to lazy loading.

 Common exceptions from classloading failures includes